octorin/octorin.github.io/_posts/2018-11-09-Number-of-Four-cycles-in-Networks.md

 categories: [Graph Theory, R]
 ---

 I'm in the middle of moving my website from WordPress to Github Pages.
 I've exported my posts on WordPress into a `.xml` file and have used [this great program](https://github.com/theaob/wpXml2Jekyll) to transform the pages into Markdown documents.
 One problem that remains is translating equations from the blogs in Wordpress to those in Jekyll.
 So, I'm trying different things out.
-So, here is a test (by the way, the reason for working on this weird mathematical problem, if I remember correctly, was the amazing <em>AJS</em> article by Peter Bearman, James Moody, and Katherine Stovel on the sexual network of high school students).
+So, here is a test using the same post that I've used to test Wordpress when I started there (by the way, the reason for working on this weird mathematical problem, if I remember correctly, was the amazing <em>AJS</em> article by Peter Bearman, James Moody, and Katherine Stovel on the sexual network of high school students).

 <hr />